 - Tea scale

-The traditional way to brew green tea is either in a gaiwan (Chinese tea brewing bowl with a lid) for Chinese green tea or in a Kyusu Japanese teapot for Japanese green tea but it’s hard to start with those if you’re a beginner.
+The traditional way to brew green tea is either in a gaiwan (Chinese tea brewing bowl with a lid) for Chinese green tea or in a kyusu Japanese teapot for Japanese green tea but it’s hard to start with those if you’re a beginner.

-I recommend using a mug with an infuser for beginners.
+Tea Sommelier’s Tip: I recommend using a mug with an infuser for beginners.
 Once you feel comfortable brewing multiple steeps, then go ahead and explore gaiwans and Japanese teapots.

-STEP 1 : Boil water in an electric kettle.
+STEP 1 : Boil filtered water.

 For black, oolong, and herbal tea, you can use boiling water and have the tea taste just fine.
 BUT, with green tea it’s not as easy.